CESNET/FlowTest/tools/ft-generator/README.md

 Arguments:
 ```
   --profiles, -p FILE         The flow profiles file in CSV format (required)
   --output, -o FILE           The output PCAP file (required)
   --config, -c FILE           The YAML config file
   --report, -r FILE           The report of the generated flows in CSV format
   --verbose, -v               Verbosity level, specify multiple times for more verbose logging
   --help, -h                  Show this help message
   --seed VALUE                The random generator seed
+  --prepare-queue-size VALUE  Number of flows to prepare in advance
   --skip-unknown              Skip unknown/unsupported profile records
   --no-diskspace-check        Do not check available disk space before generating
   --no-collision-check        Do not check for flow collisions caused by address reuse
 ```

 ## Configuration